-The Fund Complex, Funds Management, the Distributor and the Sub-Advisers each has adopted a code of ethics which contains policies on personal securities transactions by "access persons" as defined in each of the codes.
+The Fund Complex, the Manager, the Distributor and the Sub-Adviser(s) each has adopted a code of ethics which contains policies on personal securities transactions by "access persons" as defined in each of the codes.
 These policies comply with Rule 17j-1 under the 1940 Act and Rule 204A-1 under the Advisers Act, as applicable.
 Each code of ethics, among other things, permits access persons to invest in certain securities, subject to various restrictions and requirements.
-To facilitate enforcement, the codes of ethics generally require that an access person submit reports to a designated compliance person regarding personal securities transactions.
-The codes of ethics for the Fund Complex, Funds Management, the Distributor and the Sub-Advisers are on public file with, and are available from, the SEC.
+More specifically, each code of ethics either prohibits its access persons from purchasing or selling securities that may be purchased or held by a Fund or permits such access persons to purchase or sell such securities, subject to certain restrictions.
+Such restrictions do not apply to purchases or sales of certain types of securities, including shares of open-end investment companies that are unaffiliated with the Wells Fargo Funds family, money market instruments and certain U.S. Government securities.
+To facilitate enforcement, the codes of ethics generally require that an access person, other than "disinterested" directors or trustees, submit reports to a designated compliance person regarding transactions involving securities which are eligible for purchase by a Fund.
+The codes of ethics for the Fund Complex, the Manager, the Distributor and the Sub-Adviser(s) are on public file with, and are available from, the SEC.